TABLE OF CONTENT

 3. Involve employees

 It’s easier to get the resources and time required to implement operational excellence when all employees are on board.
-Everyone should be included and educated on the benefits for themselves and the entire company, from the executive team to entry-level workers.
+Everyone should be included and educated on the benefits for themselves and the entire company, from the executive team to frontline managers and entry-level workers.

 4. Ensure continuous improvement